melissawebster/melissawebster/README.md

 ### Hello, folks!
 :ear_of_rice: My name is Melissa Webster and I'm a Front-End Developer with 2 years in the field, specialized in React/Next.js and UI. <br />
-:telescope: I'm currently looking for a new opportunity to improve my skills and contribute on a professional team.
+:telescope: I'm currently looking for a new job position!

 ```json
 {